RonanMarrinan/latin101portfolio/translation1.md

 What case and number is eorum and to whom does it refer?
 Eorum is Genitive and plural.
 It refers to Cyclōpēs.

 What declension does the word dracōnēs belong to?
+Third eclension.

 What word is understood (not included) in the sentence: Sed frāter eōrum Ūranus, prīmus ipse rēx deōrum?

 C. Translation

 Please translate the passage into idiomatic English.

+Chaos is the first God.
+His daughters Nox and Terra, they will be the Mother of all people.
+They will be the mother of death and destruction.   of that son   Monsters